Connect with a community

 A kind of fracture where the bone thickens at the site of an injury but is not completely broken.

 A way to measure the extent of healing of rickets.
 This score uses a 7-point scale to rank the healing of rickets and can range from -3=severe worsening to 0=no change to +3=near/complete healing.
 An RGI-C global score of +2.0 means a substantial healing of rickets was achieved after treatment.

-A softening and weakening of the bones in children caused by deficiencies in vitamin D, calcium, or phosphate.
-Also, called osteomalacia in adults.
+A softening and weakening of the bones in children caused by deficiencies in vitamin D, calcium, or phosphate before the growth plate closes.

 Amount of phosphorus in the blood.

 A way to measure changes in the severity of rickets.
 This score uses a 10-point scale to rank the severity of rickets from 0 (normal) to 10 points (severe).
 A lower score means reduced severity of rickets.
 This score is complementary to RGI-C.

 A set of questions used to evaluate pain, stiffness, and physical functioning of the joints.